HuMingLab/MAPS2.0/README.md

   * Bwa (v0.7.12)
   * VGAM (v1.1.2)

+**Chromap installation**
+Follow installation steps from : https://github.com/haowenz/chromap
+Add chromap installation path to LD_LIBRARY_PATH, if required.
+Before mapping and running MAPS pipeline, an index of the reference needs to be created and saved on the disk.
+Run following command :
+      chromap -i -r ref.fa -o index

 **Juicer tools (needed only if you want .hic file; in feather dir on github)** https://github.com/theaidenlab/juicer/wiki/Download